Youn Yuh-jung wins best supporting actress Academy Award

-Youn, a prominent film and TV actor in her home country of South Korea, won the best supporting actress award at Sunday’s Oscars.
+A prominent film and TV actor in her home country of South Korea, Youn won the best supporting actress award at Sunday’s Oscars.
 She’s the second Asian actress to win in the category, more than four decades after Japanese-born Miyoshi Umeki earned the trophy for 1957’s “Sayonara.”

 In her acceptance speech, Youn was as charmingly candid as her character in “Minari.”

-“You are all forgiven” for what she called the frequent mangling of her name, she said, smiling.
-She acknowledged what she called her “Minari" family and the formidable peers in the category.
+“You are all forgiven" for the frequent mangling of her name, she said, smiling.
+She then acknowledged what she called her “wonderful ‘Minari’ family,” including director Lee Isaac Chung, and her formidable peers in the category.

+“I don’t believe in competition.
+How can I win over Glenn Close?” she said of the nominee for “Hillbilly Elegy,” who has now gone 0-for-8 at the Oscars.
+The other nominees were Oliva Colman for “The Father,” Maria Bakalova for “Borat Subsequent Moviefilm” and Amanda Seyfried for “Mank.”

 She also thanked her two sons, “who make me go out and work. ....This is the result, because Mommy works so hard,” Youn said, holding her Oscar aloft.